 - Pig farmers raise and care for pigs to produce meat and breeding stock.

 - Poultry farmers raise and care for chickens or other poultry to produce meat, and/or keep hens to produce table eggs (for eating) or fertile eggs (for hatching).

 - Sheep Farmer

-- Sheep farmers breed, raise and care for sheep for wool, meat and breeding stock.
+- Sheep farmers breed, raise and care for sheep to produce wool, meat and breeding stock.